pdemeulenaer/mlflow-on-kubernetes/README.md

 $ oc expose service/mlflow-service

     route.route.openshift.io/mlflow-service exposed

+As we would also need to access the Minio storage from python code when logging models to MLflow, we create a route to the Minio:

+$ oc expose service/mlflow-minio-service

+    route.route.openshift.io/mlflow-minio-service exposed

 Note for Openshift: while using the Openshift free sandbox, I could see that when deploying yaml manifests including images from DockerHub, sometimes I get errors "too many requests", so as if there would be a limit of pulling images.
 Usually waiting a bit between 2 deployments allowed to clear the issue.
 But when the issue persists (sometimes it does), a way around would be to import the images within Openshift container registry, for example like this, for the minio image: